inariksit/cclaw-zettelkasten/sumo.md

 # SUMO

-SUMO (Suggested Upper-Merged Ontology) has the approach of _domain_ ontologies and _merge_ ontologies.
+SUMO (Suggested Upper-Merged Ontology) has the approach of _domain_ ontologies and _upper_ ontologies.
 Example:

 * Top level
 ```